I am a mom of two daughters and no sons.

 3. When you shop with your daughter, you actually shop.
 Often in the same department.
 For clothes you might share.

 4. When you are out shopping with your daughter, you may see, for instance, a “performance-gear” hoodie in a gorgeous aqua color that would boost your workout efficacy by at least 50 percent.
 You comment (within your daughter’s hearing) “I want that” but do not buy it because it is not on sale and you don’t HAVE to have it.
 The next time your husband takes your daughter out to lunch, she tells him, “We have to go to the store and buy mom a birthday gift.
 She wants a hoodie.
 I know exactly which one.”

 5. Instead of preschool-era rounds of Princess Memory, et al, you get to play games you would actually choose on your own and which do not make your head explode.

 6. You no longer host playdates in your home; now (until your daughter drives herself, anyway) you facilitate hang-outs at the mall.
 Your daughter and her friends “shop” while you lounge somewhere in their vicinity and drink a fancy coffee drink and read a magazine and do not make eye contact and do not show any sign you know them.
 All of which they are fine with and, in fact, insist on.

 7. You have a chick-in-residence with whom you can watch flicks your husband won’t touch.

-And the beach/movie/mall days when everyone loves and even likes each other are balanced by an equal number of days when we are completely annoyed with each other.
+And the beach/movie/mall days when everyone loves and even likes each other are balanced by an equal number of days when we'd trade each other just for faster WiFi.